 Peda is a traditional sweet that is easily available in sweet shops, but the taste varies with the shop.
 If you want to taste the most delicious peda ever, then you should try the peda of Bhairahawa and Barmajhiya.

 Though these places are located at two opposite poles from Kathmandu but share the same love for sweets.

-Similarly, the Barmajhiya of Saptari district is a small town famous for peda.
-There is a two decades old sweet shop that sells authentic peda.
+Similarly, the Barmajhiya of the Saptari district is a small town famous for peda.
+There is a two-decades-old sweet shop that sells authentic peda.

 16) Solukhumbu – Sherpa Stew

-Sherpa stew is a hot soup that warms our body during low temperature and keeps us healthy.
+Sherpa stew is a hot soup that warms our bodies during low temperatures and keeps us healthy.
 Try the Sherpa stew of Solukhumbu district, which lies the popular Everest Base Camp Trek.
 There is a thick settlement of Sherpa people in Solukhumbu.

 There are several restaurants run by Sherpas that sell authentic Sherpa stew.
-They put some distinct ingredients in the soup that has been passed down from generation to generation.
+They put some distinct ingredients in the soup that have been passed down from generation to generation.
 Also, try Rildok of Solukhumbu.
 It is mashed potato soup.
-They prepare food in a wooden fire.
+They prepare food on a wooden fire.
 It would be a great opportunity to explore the Sherpa lifestyle too.